JuliaDynamics/ABMFrameworksComparison/README.md

 ## How to run the benchmarks locally

 To reproduce the results you can run the `runall.sh` file with `bash runall.sh`.
-It is easier to run the file with a Linux OS, but you can emulate the same behaviour on other systems.
+It is easier to run the file with a Linux OS, but you can emulate the same behaviour on Windows using WSL.
 The requirements to do so are:

 - To run the file on a bash shell;
 - To install the tested frameworks (except for Mason which is already provided);